 Vaccination against papilloma virus

+As research in recent years has shown, a very large proportion of cervical cancers (about 95% of cases) originate from a previous infection with a Human Papilloma Virus.
+This virus is sexually transmitted.
 Cervical cancer is the consequence of an infection with these human papillomaviruses.
 This cancer develops from lesions caused by these viruses of the Human Papillomavirus (HPV) family.
 However, not all HPV infections develop into cancer.

 What is Human Papilloma Virus?